 State alcohol law lets adults age 18 or older be servers or cashiers in venues that sell alcohol.
 It can be for drinking either on or off-site.

 A supervisor must be present.
 However, the law does not state any minimum age for the supervisor.
+In addition, the laws make no artificial distinctions among beer, wine and spirits.

 Investigate more at Indiana Alcohol Laws.